 Follow along on our 2017 road trip by liking our Facebook Page, following us on Instagram at @FamTravelWriter or joining in on the conversation on Twitter at @FamTravelWriter

-Do you want to plan your own road trip?
-Here’s a few blogs to get you started:
+Now that you know what to pack for a road trip, are you feeling inspired to plan your own trip?
+Here are a few blogs to get you started:

 I’m a Family Travel Writer based out of beautiful Vancouver, BC.
 Our family adventures take take us all over BC, Alberta and the Pacific Northwest.
 You'll regularly see us hiking, biking, snowboarding, wakeboarding, and camping our way around the province.
 Our passion is recreation and our mission is to explore and protect this beautiful earth of ours.